TheOdinProject/curriculum/rails_programming/rails_basics/asset_pipeline.md

 ### Learning Outcomes
 Look through these now and then use them to test yourself after doing the assignment:

-* What is the "Asset Pipeline"?
-* What are "Manifest Files"?
-* Why would you namespace your stylesheets?
-* What does it mean to "Escape" HTML?
+* Explain how files are processed in the Asset Pipeline.
+* Organize stylesheets and images in your app.
+* Display raw HTML-code in your app.

 ### The Asset Pipeline